I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 Done

-The HotSpot JVM executes your Java code in one of these ways:
+The HotSpot JVM executes your Java (byte-)code in one of these ways:

 • Interpreter: initially all code is executed in the interpreter.
 This means we can start executing code immediately, but not at a high speed.
 We profile which code is executed, by counting how many times a method is invoked for example.
 If we reach a certain threshold, we decide that this method should be compiled, so we add the method to the compilation queue.
 But in the meantime we continue executing in the interpreter.
 If we ever enter that method again, and the compilation is complete, then we can execute the compiled code.

 • C1: Once profiling has determined that the code is hot enough (e.g. has been called a lot), we compile the method with C1.
-The goal of C1 is to generate machine code quickly, which is already much faster than the interpreter.
-C1 does not optimize the code, because that would take additional time which we do not want to spend at this stage yet.
+The goal of C1 is to generate optimized machine code with a low compilation time overhead.
+The resulting code is areadly much faster than the interpreted code.
+To make this work, C1 only performs very limited optimizations, because we do not want to spend more time at this stage yet.
 C1 also adds profiling code to the machine code, so that we can keep counting the number of invocations.
 If we detect that the code has been called a lot more, we eventually would like to generate more optimized machine code.
 If a certain invocation count is exceeded, we enqueue the method for compilation again, but this time with C2.

 • C2: Once profiling has determined that the code is very hot, we want to generate highly optimized machine code.
 We are willing to pay the higher compilation time, because we expect the code to be executed a lot in the future.
-The win of execution time with faster code outweighs the cost of time we spend on optimizations.
+The reduction of overall execution time with faster code (ideally) outweighs the cost of spending more time on more sophisticated optimizations during C2 compilation.

-We can force all executions to be run in the interpreter:
+We can force all executions to be run in the interpreter, with the flag -Xint:

 $ java -XX:CompileCommand=printcompilation,Test::* -Xint Test.java